Athwale/revolver-pin-combinator/README.md

 ### What this is
 A small program for generating pin combinations for the sparrows revolver lock.
-It comes with a pin database filled with pins and springs from my sparrows revolver.
+It comes with a pin database filled with pins and springs from my sparrows revolver and reload kit.
 It is likely that your lock came with a slightly different pin set.
 But you should be able to modify the pin database according to your lock with the information on this page.